 2025 is a very special year in the history of the Islands with a whole host of events marking 60 years of self-rule.
-The highlight is in July and August when the annual celebrations and cultural festival will be longer and bigger than ever before.
-But if that doesn't coincide with your planned visit, there are plenty of other special events.
+The highlight was in July and August when the annual celebrations and cultural festival took place.
+But there are plenty of other special events this year.
 Just click on the month to find out what's happening when

 All dates are provided in good faith, but could change at short notice.
 Where 2025 dates have not yet been announced, you can see when an event took place in 2024.
 There's also a look ahead to 2026.
 All events are in Rarotonga unless otherwise stated.

-This page has lots of data so if you've got a slow connection, there's a summary calendar - just click the button below
+This page has lots of data so if you've got a slow connection, click the button below for a summary calendar

 If you want to reuse the information on your own website or social media please provide a link back to this page